kartikk221/hyper-express-session/README.md

 </div>

 ## Motivation
 HyperExpress.Session aims to provide a simple middleware that implements a session engine with high flexibility while being performant.
 This middleware is unopinionated and can be used with any storage mechanism of your choice.
+This middleware ships with TypeScript types out of the box, so both vanilla Javascript and TypeScript projects are welcome.

 ## Installation
 HyperExpress and HyperExpressWS can both be installed using node package manager (`npm`)